websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images/licensing-dxp-in-docker.md

 # Licensing DXP in Docker

-If you're using a DXP trial license that's expiring or you have a new license (activation key) you need to install, you can replace your container's existing license.
+If you're using a DXP trial license that's expiring or you have a new license (activation key) you must install, you can replace your container's existing license.

 Here's an example license expiration log message: